axeins/docs/docs/1-accounting-api/1-accounts.md

 }
 ```

-You can access you accounts by performing a `GET` request against the following endpoint:
+You can access your accounts by performing a `GET` request against the following endpoint:

 ```
 https://app.ax1.ai/api/alpha/accounts/<account>/accounting/<year>/accounts